RoaPro9/BreakApp/README.md

 * Browse through the available meditation sounds and select one that interests you.
 * Use the built-in timer or set your own custom duration.
 * Set reminders to make meditation a consistent part of your daily routine.
+* Localization support for Arabic and English languages
 ## Take Berak Ui

 ![onBBreak](https://user-images.githubusercontent.com/70070721/212376702-b15934f7-f445-4dd3-aee8-3b34cb93cb37.png)